ha5dzs/optitrack-motive-data-streamer/README.md

 ## Usage

+**IMPORTANT:** Rigid body ID **0** is reserved to be the origin and 'which way is up' device, please do not use this ID in your tracking set-up.
+Motive rigid body IDs seem to be between 1 and 65535 by default, please stick to this convention.
+At the same time, you can use this while streaming rigid body information to dynamically align different coordinate systems.

 You can start this by specifying the IP address of the computer Motive runs on as the input argument

 ```